DevIncept/NLP-M4/Finding Similar Words in Text/Finding Similar Words.md

 else:
     print('No synonyms found!')
 ```
-- The synonyms outputs are stored in dictionary formats and is displayed if not empty.
+- The synonyms outputs are stored in **Dictionary formats** and is displayed if not empty.

 ```py
 >>> similar_words(texts)